 Program goals

 Program goals integrate the University's commitment to diversity and quality training of health-care professionals, with the need for diverse master's degree-level practitioners in the field of MFT.
-These outcomes follow:

 Program learning outcomes

 The University emphasizes whole-person care.
 Each of the six program learning outcomes for the M.S. in MFT supports this mission with a specific emphasis on advancing systems/relational theory and practice in diverse societal contexts.
 The student will learn to promote the emotional health and well-being of individuals, couples, families, organizations, and communities.
-By the end of this program, the graduate should be able to:
+By the end of this program:

 The M.S. degree in marital and family therapy engages in ongoing review of program outcomes and uses this information to improve program effectiveness.
-Data on program outcomes are collected through aggregate scores on quarterly evaluations of clinical competency as well as results of final oral and comprehensive examinations, client session and outcome data, and exit surveys and interviews of students at graduation.
+Data on program outcomes are collected through aggregate scores on course assignments, quarterly evaluations of clinical competency as well as results of final oral and comprehensive examinations, client session and outcome data, and exit surveys and interviews of students at graduation.

 Alumni surveys are also conducted every two years to track graduates' attainment of marital and family therapy licensure, data on employment, and feedback regarding how well the program prepared graduates for their job responsibilities.
 Program faculty also maintain regular contact with community agencies and educational institutions in the region to obtain input into curriculum planning and improvements in clinical training.

-The program is fully accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the accrediting body for the American Association for Marriage and Family Therapy (AAMFT), The next renewal is 2025.
+The program is fully accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the accrediting body for the American Association for Marriage and Family Therapy (AAMFT).
+The next renewal is 2025.
 The national commission functions to ensure academic and clinical training programs adhere to the highest standards of the profession.
 They may be contacted at 112 South Alfred Street, Alexandria, VA 22314-3061; telephone: 703/838-9808; email: coamfte@aamft.org.

-In addition to Loma Linda University admissions requirements, admission to the on-campus and online M.S. in Marital and Family Therapy Program are governed by the policies and procedures established by the School of Behavioral Health.
+In addition to Loma Linda University admissions requirements, admission to the in-person and online M.S. in Marital and Family Therapy Program are governed by the policies and procedures established by the School of Behavioral Health.

 Additional admission requirements include: